gerazov/ollama-chat.nvim/README.md

       },
     }
 ```
-\* Note that to have selections to work when picking a prompt with prompt picker, i.e. when calling `prompt()` without arguments you have to map it using `:<c-u>` so that the mode changes from visual to normal and the `'<` and `'>` marks get created.
-On the other hand, creating the chat needs to be called from visual mode so that the selection is copied in the chat buffer.
+\* Note that to have selections to work when picking a prompt with prompt picker, i.e. when calling `prompt()` without arguments, you have to map it using `:<c-u>` so that the mode changes from visual to normal and the `'<` and `'>` marks get created.

+This is not important when mapping selection based prompts directly, i.e. you can use `:<c-u>` or `<cmd>` or a lua function as shown here.
+On the other hand, creating the chat needs to be called from visual mode, as it triggers the copying of the selection to the chat buffer.

 Refer to the upstream [ollama.nvim](https://github.com/nomnivore/ollama.nvim) README for more information.